Crawford PhD in Policy and Governance

 Students wishing to undertake a PhD in either of these fields whose first language is not English are required to have an overall IELTS score of 6.5 with a score of no less than 6.0 in each individual band.

-If you are not sure whether you can meet these criteria, please contact the Student Administration Officer for advice.
+If you are not sure whether you can meet these criteria, please contact the POGO PhD convenor for advice.

 Step 2: Look for two possible supervisors.

 Please look through the Crawford School Webpage to see what type of projects are currently being pursued by students and supervisors.

 At the ANU, higher degree research students have a primary supervisor and a panel of co-supervisors and/or advisors.
-If you apply for a POGO PhD, the primary supervisor and one of the co-supervisors needs to be from POGO.
+If you apply for a POGO PhD, the primary supervisor needs to be from POGO.
 POGO supervisory panels are typically made up of experienced professors, mid- and early-career researchers working in the field of interest to the student and one or more colleagues from disciplinary areas that relate to the student’s topic.